christopherthai/recipe-recommender-ai/README.md

 ## Contribution

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or suggestions, feel free to contact me at [christopherthai.nyli@gmail.com](mailto:christopherthai.nyli@gmail.com).